ARM-software/vscode-cmsis-csolution/README.md

 Explore the autocomplete feature available to edit the `csolution.yaml` and `cproject.yaml`.
 Check the [csolution: CMSIS Project Manager](https://github.com/Open-CMSIS-Pack/devtools/blob/main/tools/projmgr/docs/Manual/Overview.md#project-examples) documentation for project examples.

 Add CMSIS components with the **Software Components** view.
-When you add components the `cproject.yaml` file is updated.
+When you add components, the `cproject.yaml` file is updated.

 ## Manage a csolution project and its software components

 The **Software Components** view shows all the software components selected in the active project of a CMSIS solution.
-From this view you can see all the component details (called attributes in the [Open-CMSIS-Pack documentation](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#cp_SWComponents)).
+From this view, you can see all the component details (called attributes in the [Open-CMSIS-Pack documentation](https://open-cmsis-pack.github.io/Open-CMSIS-Pack-Spec/main/html/cp_PackTutorial.html#cp_SWComponents)).
 You can also:
 - Modify the software components to include in the project and manage the dependencies between components for each target type (build target) you have defined in your solution.
 - Build the solution using different combinations of pack and component versions, and different versions of a toolchain.